Ronald Reagan UCLA Medical Center

 The AFI involves a limited ultrasound to look at four areas of your uterus to determine the quantity of amniotic fluid and whether there is enough, too much or too little.
 The location of the placenta, the baby's heartbeat and position are also evaluated.

 NSTs and AFIs are usually performed once or twice a week.
-Your physician or midwife will determine when during your pregnancy the tests should be started and the frequency of testing.
-We will try to schedule your tests on the same day as your doctor’s or midwife appointment.
+Your physician will determine when during your pregnancy the tests should be started and the frequency of testing.
+We will try to schedule your tests on the same day as your doctor's appointment.

 Can I monitor my baby's movements when I am away from the hospital?